the-other-Mango/RD2L/README.md

 # RD2L
 RD2L Cet-Sun Season 17 team review

-I made a website for the season review but if you don't want to click it here is the text version.
+Above is the website version of the season review but if you don't want to click it here is the text verion:
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

 -------------- Intro